 I am a second-year PhD student in Computer Science supervised by Prof. Rob Procter and Dr. Maria Liakata.
 I am affiliated with the Warwick Institute for the Science of Cities (WISC) CDT and funded by the Leverhulme Trust via the Bridges Programme.
 My background is Applied Mathematics and Complexity Science.

 Currently I am based at the Alan Turing Institute in London for an Enrichment year

-My research interests are Machine Learning, Data Mining, Deep Learning, Natural Language Processing and Image Processing.
+My general research interests are Machine Learning, Data Mining, Deep Learning, Natural Language Processing and Image Processing.

 - Arkaitz Zubiaga, Elena Kochkina, Maria Liakata, Rob Procter, Michal Lukasik.
 Stance classification in rumours as a sequential task exploiting the tree structure of social media conversations // Proceedings of the International Conference on Computational Linguistics. – Association for Natural Language Processing (ANLP), 2016.

 - Elena Kochkina, Maria Liakata, and Isabelle Augenstein.
 2017.
 Turing at SemEval-2017 Task 8: Sequential Approach to Rumour Stance Classification with Branch-LSTM.
 In Proceedings of SemEval.
 ACL

 - CS918 Natural Language Processing (Term II, 2016/17, Lab Demonstations, Introduction Seminars on Neural Networks)

 - CS130 Mathematics for Computer Scientists I (Term I, 2015/16, Small Group Seminars)